iglfranks/mini-react-project/README.md

 ## Application

-With the API database being so large, comprising of thousands of cards, we split the Index pages into 3 different types, meaning that each index page would have it’s own API request.
+With the API database being so large, comprising of thousands of cards, we split the Index pages into 3 different types, meaning that each index page would have its own API request.

 ```javascript